new ArchDataType(coreExpressionType, baseDataTypeNameToUse)

 readonly isComplex :boolean

-Returns whether or not this data type is a complex type.
+Returns whether this data type is a complex type.
 A complex type contains properties such as the Email type.
 One thing to note is that the currency type, while it has both an amount and code properties, accessing this property getter will return false for that type.

 readonly label :string